BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Receiving & scanning

 Since static addresses can now be used to pay a receiver several times, receiving flows are likely to be used less often, rarely even, since static addresses can be posted in public and others can simply get it from there.
-So whenever the receiver is sharing a payment request, users have the opportunity to associate valuable information to it – through labels and contacts; applications should facilitate this process..
+So whenever the receiver is sharing a payment request, users have the opportunity to associate valuable information to it – through labels and contacts; applications should facilitate this process.

-Some places where people can share static addresses (and add labels) to include:
-- Social media pages
-- Donate or fundraising websites
-- Exchanges
-- Email signatures

 <div class="center" markdown="1">